cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 When configuring SR Linux, you can either "set from root" or "move and set", two terms I made up just now.

-**"Set from root"** involves using a set command from the root of the hierarchy and iterating your configuration in a single string.
+**"Set from root"** involves using a set command from the root of the hierarchy and iterating your configuration in a single line.
 This is useful if set elements are linear within the hierarchy.

 For example, to configure an IP address on leaf1 for ethernet-1/49, the set elements in the config hierarchy look like this: